-RESPONSE TIMES
+EMERGENCY RESPONSE OVERVIEW

 An emergency response can be broken down into numerous segments or intervals of an event.
 To measure emergency response times, the fire department uses two standards from the National Fire Protection Association (NFPA) for benchmarking and evaluating emergency response times.

-- NFPA 1221, 2019 Edition: Standard for the Installation, Maintenance, and Use of Emergency Services Communications Systems

-- NFPA 1710, 2020 Edition:

-Organization and Deployment of Fire

-Suppression Operations, Emergency

-Medical Operations, and Special

-Operations to the Public by Career
+- NFPA 1221, 2019 Edition: Standard for the Installation, Maintenance, and Use of Emergency Services Communications Systems - NFPA 1710, 2020 Edition: Organization and Deployment of Fire Suppression Operations, Emergency Medical Operations, and Special Operations to the Public by Career Fire Departments our performance, the department evaluates the following time intervals of an emergency call.

-Fire Departments
+These two standards allow the fire department to measure the time from a call being answered by the 911 center until a fire department unit arrives on scene to provide service.
+To measure

 Alarm Processing Time: The time interval from when the alarm is acknowledged at the communication center until response information begins to be transmitted via voice or electronic means to emergency response facilities and emergency response units.

 Turnout Time: The time interval that begins when the emergency response facilities and emergency response units notification process begins by either an audible alarm or visual annunciation or both and ends at the beginning point of travel time.

-Travel Time: The time interval that begins when a unit is enroute to the emergency incident and ends when the unit arrives at the scene.
+Travel Time: The time interval that begins when a unit is en route to the emergency incident and ends when the unit arrives at the scene.

-These two standards allow the fire department to measure the time from a call being answered by the 911 center until a fire department unit arrives on scene to provide service.
-To measure our performance, the department evaluates the following time intervals of an emergency call.

-TOTAL NUMBER OF RUNS OF EACH PRIMARY UNIT

-Engine 1 - 1,737

-Engine 2 - 1,632

-Engine 4 - 313

-Truck 3 - 1,055 Battalion 1 - 298

-Does not include all apparatus, only the primary in service units.

-HEAT MAP SHOWING CALL DISTRIBUTION

-ALARM PROCESSING 60 secs > 90% of the time TURNOUT TIME
+ALARM PROCESSING 60 secs > 90% of the time

+TURNOUT TIME

-60 secs > 90% of the time
+60 secs >

+90% of the time

 TRAVEL TIME

 240 secs >

 90% of the time

+HEAT MAP SHOWING CALL DISTRIBUTION

+NOTABLE ACCOMPLISHMENTS

-COVID-19 The fire department navigated the challenges of continuing to provide services to the community in the middle of a global pandemic.
-Multiple fire department personnel engaged in local, regional, and statewide incident command systems to lead planning and response efforts to the COVID-19 pandemic.
-Multiple adjustments were made in response protocols, personal protective equipment, and medical procedures to continue necessary medical treatments while keeping responders and the public safe.
-EMERGENCY MEDICAL DISPATCH PROTOCOLS The department implemented the use of Emergency Medical Dispatch (EMD) protocols.
-The implementation of these EMD protocols is another step to ensure that the appropriate unit and the appropriate number of units are dispatched to calls at the appropriate response level.
+EMERGENCY MEDICAL DISPATCH PROTOCOLS

+The department implemented the use of Emergency Medical Dispatch (EMD) protocols.
+The implementation of these EMD protocols is another step to ensure that the correct unit and the appropriate number of units are dispatched to calls at the recommended response level.
 These nationally adopted protocols not only improve unit availability, keeping fire trucks in service for more critical calls, but they improve responder and public safety by ensuring consistent and appropriate levels of response.